 If you receive a County Court Judgement (CCJ), in most cases, the best practice is to repay it as soon as possible, thus avoiding further creditor action.
 However, there may be certain situations in which you might feel you have a legitimate reason for not paying a CCJ.
 In those circumstances, there are several ways to have the CCJ removed or to challenge the court’s decision.

 Can a CCJ be removed?

-If you owe the amount specified in the judgement, you should try to repay the full amount as soon as possible.
+If you owe the amount specified in the judgement, you should try to repay that amount in full as soon as possible.
 The court which issued the CCJ will send you a letter containing a statement for the amount owed, along with the admission and defence forms.
 If you receive these forms, you should complete them as appropriate and return them to the creditor.